 DPU Kernel Representors Model

-This model is only applicable when the DPU is operating DPU mode.
+This model is only applicable when the NVIDIA® BlueField® networking platform (DPUs or SuperNIC) is operating in DPU mode.

-BlueField® DPU uses netdev representors to map each one of the host side physical and virtual functions:
+BlueField uses netdev representors to map each one of the host side physical and virtual functions.

-Serve as the tunnel to pass traffic for the virtual switch or application running on the Arm cores to the relevant PF or VF on the Arm side.
+Serve as the tunnel to pass traffic for the virtual switch or application running on the Arm cores to the relevant PF or VF on the host side.

 Serve as the channel to configure the embedded switch with rules to the corresponding represented function.